bobtfish/AWSnycast/README.md

 Try terminating one of the machines and watch routes fail over!

+Or try running:

+    sudo iptables -I OUTPUT -d 8.8.8.8 -j DROP

+to kill the healthcheck on one machine, and watch it drop the route and the other machine pick it up.

 # Installation

 You need go installed to build this project (go 1.4 or 1.5).